ConsciousScientist/Project-202011-Sentiment-Analysis-Quotes/README.md

 # Sentiment-Analysis-Quote-Output

 ## Preface
 This is a part of the project that I did to close my master in Big Data and Data Science.
+It represents an scenario where a supposed client is hiring me for a data science job.

 Please consider that I had zero experience when I developed it.
 Therefore, you might find mistakes and bad practises.